MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 1. After provisioning is complete, select **Go to resource** to open the overview page for the web app.
 Keep this browser window or tab open for later steps.

-## Provision a PostgreSQL database server in Azure
+## Provision the PostgreSQL database server in Azure

 1. Open a new browser window or tab with the [Azure portal](https://portal.azure.com).
 You use a new tab for provisioning the database because you'll need to transfer some information from the database page to the web app page still open from the previous section.